aokealy/pokemon-e/README.md

 - Front Page image does not display in the home page which I tried to fix but could not add it for some reason even though the image is in the s3 bucket static files.
 - styling some areas could have been much better where the header overlaps the products as scrolling through.

+- Stripe Webhooks would not function but you can still buy products and still display the order history on the page.